Alec Oxenford: OLX

-In 2006, Oxenford and Fabrice Grinda co-founded OLX, an online classified ads company that operates in 45 countries, with 330 million users and 60 million listings a month.
+In 2006, Oxenford and Fabrice Grinda co-founded OLX, an online classified ads company.
 In 2010, a majority of the company was acquired by the South African group Naspers, with Oxenford remaining CEO through 2014.
-The story of Oxenford's founding of OLX is told in the 2017 book Los Nuevos Reyes Argentinos by Sebastián Catalano, with an overview in La Nación.

-letgo
+Letgo

-Oxenford started letgo in 2015, with co-founders Jordi Castello and Enrique Linares, as a smart-phone focused marketplace for buying and selling used goods in the United States; it had 75 million downloads in 2017.
-In September 2015, he raised $100 million in financing to back the company from Naspers, the majority owner of his other company, OLX.
-Oxenford raised an additional $100 million in 2016 and merged with competitor Wallapop the same year.
-Oxenford raised $175 million more for letgo in February 2017.
-In September, 2017, the company confirmed it had a $1 billion valuation.
-In March 2020, Oxenford joined the board of OfferUp after it merged with letgo.
+In 2015, Oxenford co-founded Letgo, a mobile marketplace for used goods in the U.S. He raised $100 million from Naspers that year and an additional $100 million in 2016, when Letgo merged with Wallapop.
+In 2017, the company raised $175 million and reached a $1 billion valuation.
+After Letgo merged with OfferUp in 2020, Oxenford joined its board.

 Alpha capital

-In December 2020, Oxenford co-founded Alpha Capital, a special-purpose acquisition company, with Rafael Steinhauser, with Oxenford serving as CEO and chairman.
-Alpha Capital closed a $230 million initial public offering on Nasdaq in February 2021, which Oxenford says will be used to invest in Latin American entrepreneurs.
+In December 2020, Oxenford co-founded Alpha Capital, a special-purpose acquisition company, with Rafael Steinhauser, with Oxenford as CEO and chairman.

 Myelin VC

 In 2020, Oxenford joined a venture capital fund called Myelin VC, which focuses on North America, Europe, and Latin American region.

-The fund was set up with the goal of providing support for 30-50 startup technology businesses in areas such as biotech, financial technology, and medical technology.
+DRIC

+In 2020, Oxenford invested in DRIC, Inc, a Brazilian software company.
+Its investment was the largest ever made in a startup still in the seed phase, around US$3.5 million which gave the company an initial valuation of around US$20 million.

 Ambassador of Argentina to the United States

-On November 11, 2024, Oxenford was nominated by President Javier Milei to serve as the Ambassador of Argentina to the United States.
-Oxenford has extensive experience in the technology sector and a notable entrepreneurial background.
-He is committed to strengthening bilateral relations and fostering cooperation between the two nations, despite lacking prior diplomatic experience.
+On November 11, 2024, Oxenford was nominated by President Javier Milei as the Ambassador of Argentina to the United States, despite lacking prior diplomatic experience.
 The Ministry of Foreign Affairs emphasized that his focus and dedication would be essential in achieving a positive impact on the ties between Argentina and the United States.
 On February 26, 2025, he was appointed as Ambassador by decree.

-His nomination as ambassador was approved by the Argentine Senate on May 7, 2025, and he was officially appointed to the position by the government on June 17, 2025.
+His nomination was approved by the Argentine Senate on May 7, 2025, and he was officially appointed to the position on June 17, 2025.